johan-andersson01/johan-andersson01.github.io/_posts/2018-04-13-distilled-notes-on-doing-good-better.md

 - income above $28K/year: top 5% globally
 - income above $11K/year: top 15% globally

-Doubling a person's income will increase the subjective well-being by the same amount, regardless of the income size.
-Thus, increasing your $28K salary to $30K won't affect your happiness by any large degree.
-Donating those $2000 could however double the happiness of two people earning $1000 a year.

-This is not to say that this would be the most effective thing you could do, but it shows that
+A student in Sweden with maxed student loans and allowances has a yearly income of about 110,000-120,000 Swedish kronor, which is roughly $13K-14K US dollars.
+This puts Swedish students in the global top 15%, even though Swedish students are commonly referred to as relatively poor within the country.

+Chances are that you, the reader, are either a student with a comparable income to the Swedish student or someone in the working world with a greater income.
+Even though you might feel like you're not well off in your own country, you can still make a considerable difference to people much poorer and worse off than you.
+And if you feel like you're well off, why not try to spread that feeling to others in the world?

+Thus, you are able to do **something**.
+But what should you do?

 ## Weighing suffering

+Arguably, one of the best things you can do in the world is to reduce others' suffering.
+But rather than just arbitrarily choosing some form of suffering, should we not try to optimize the amount of suffering we can reduce?
+If so, we would need a method of comparison.

-It is hard to compare different sorts of suffering.
-To help, we can try to quantitize suffering and use a metric to compare different sorts of suffering, in order to evaluate where the need for support is the greatest.
+It turns out however that it is hard to compare different sorts of suffering.
+How would you compare the suffering of someone with cancer and someone with AIDS?
+To help, we can try to quantitize suffering and use a metric for comparison, in order to evaluate where the need for support is the greatest.

 One such metric is [QUALY (quality-adjusted life years)](https://en.wikipedia.org/wiki/Quality-adjusted_life_year).
 Using a metric like QUALY helps us in deciding who we should help.

 For example: should we donate $4000 to a guide dog training charity in order to train one guide dog for one person suffering from blindness, or should we donate $4000 to a charity fighting [trachoma](https://en.wikipedia.org/wiki/Trachoma) and cure hundreds of people suffering from blindness?

 In which scenario do we gain the most QUALYs for our buck?
-Obviously in the latter scenario.
+Obviously, the latter.

 ## If you don't want to fight on the front lines